February 2021

 - provide CBCU staff with a copy of the order; and

-- notify CBCU staff of the due process decision and action to be taken in the matter.
+- notify CBCU staff of the due process decision and action to be taken based on the decision.

 After receiving the notification, CBCU staff do the following on the Central Registry Background Check Results page in CLASS: